tavaresx1912/Warm_Up_Data_Analytics/README.md

   - **data.csv** - Dataset containing demographic information (UF, Gender, Age, Race, Years of Education, Income, Height)
   - **frequency_distribution.py** - Script to calculate and display frequency and percentage distributions of income by class
   - **histogram.py** - Script to create histograms of height data using both seaborn and pandas
+  - **mean.py** - Script to calculate various mean values from the dataset
+  - **median_mode.py** - Script to calculate and display the median and mode of income data
   - **sturges_rule.py** - Script to calculate optimal bin count using Sturges' rule and create frequency distributions

 ## Requirements